Sens. Pat Roberts, Ben Sasse say Trump looking to re-enter TPP - WDEF

 Kevin Lamarque / REUTERS

-Lawmakers at a White House meeting on trade say that President Trump is eyeing a re-entry into the Trans Pacific Partnership after making the United States’ exit from the trade pact one of the first items on his to-do list after taking office.
+President Trump is considering a re-entry into the Trans-Pacific Partnership, according to lawmakers at a White House meeting on trade today.
+The reversal comes after Trump made the United States’ exit from the trade pact one of the first items on his to-do list after taking office.

 “The one thing that he did say that I was very impressed with, he has assigned Larry Kudlow and Bob Lighthizer the task to see if we couldn’t take another look at TPP and thats certainly would be good news all throughout farm country,” said Sen. Pat Roberts, Chairman of the Senate Committee on Agriculture, Nutrition and Forestry following the trade discussions at the White House.